-Funding With CIP/Major Maintenance Projects.
-The sidebar chart compares the forecast results for operating costs with what happens if CIP/Major Maintenance Projects are included in the forecast.
-(The basis for the CIP/Major Maintenance Projects is discussed below.)
+Funding With CIP Projects.
+Table 2 compares the forecast results for operating costs with what happens if CIP projects (based on the five-year CIP) are included in the forecast.

-Instead of projecting a "resource availability" of about \$643,000 annually, the forecast shows an annual average "gap" of about \$1.5 million when CIP/Major Maintenance Projects are included.
-The resulting ending fund balance would be \$7.3 million below the policy minimum.
+Instead of projecting a "resource availability" of about \$375,000 annually, the forecast shows an annual average "gap" of about \$2.5 million when CIP projects are included.
+The resulting ending fund balance at the end of 2026-27 would be \$1.6 million, which would be \$7.6 million below minimum policy targets.

 The Path Forward.
-As discussed below, there are several options available in funding CIP/Major Maintenance Projects (in full or part) that would result in a balanced budget and reserves at minimum policy levels, including:
+As discussed below, there are several options available in closing the forecast gap and funding CIP projects (in full or part) that would result in a balanced budget and reserves at minimum policy levels, including: